-877 Master of Chemistry MChem
+8770 Master of Chemistry MChem

-The Master of Chemistry Course should be of interest to chemistry graduates who are involved in the practice or teaching of analytical chemistry.
-The program consists of a number of lecture courses (examinable).
-In addition, each student undertakes a critical literature survey or review or a short research project.
-Laboratory instruction (experience) and visits to laboratories are also included in the course.
-The course is full-time.
-In future the course may also be extended to part-time students.
-Details of the program are: 1.
-2.581G Advanced Analytical Chemistry Lecture Courses Students are required to take all of the following nine core courses of lectures:
+The Master of Chemistry Course should be of interest to chemistry graduates who are involved in the practice or teach-

+1. 2.581G Advanced Analytical Chemistry Lecture Courses

+Students are required to take all of the following nine core courses of lectures:

-(1) Analytical flame spectroscopy;
+- (1) Analytical flame spectroscopy;

-- (2) Advanced electrochemical analysis; - (3) Chromatography; - (4) Analytical chemistry of pollutants; - (5) Emission, IR, Mass and XRF spectroscopy; - (6) Calculations and statistics in analytical chemistry; - (7) Chemical analysis of organic and biological materials; - (8) Operations and applications of minicomputers in chemistry; - (9) Chemical microscopy.
+- (2) Advanced electrochemical analysis;

+- (3) Chromatography;

+- (4) Analytical chemistry of pollutants;

+- (5) Emission, IR, Mass and XRF spectroscopy;

+- (6) Calculations and statistics in analytical chemistry:

+- (7) Chemical analysis of organic and biological materials:

+- (8) Operations and applications of minicomputers in chemistry;

+- (9) Chemical microscopy.